NREL/OpenStudio-user-documentation/docs/tutorials/tutorial_ifcimport.md

 - Click the Download OSM File button to start importing this IFC file into OpenStudio.
 It will ask you to save your current OpenStudio model and restart the application with the newly imported model.

 ### Change the BIMserver Settings
 - If you want to change the BIMserver Settings, please simply click the Setting button and type in the new settings.
-It will automatically access to the new BIMserver after you click Okay.
+It will automatically access the new BIMserver after you click OK.

 ## Scope of our current IFC importation Utility